glitport/AuthoIPTV/README.md

 🤝 Support Us: [Buy us a Ko-fi ☕️](https://ko-fi.com/glitport)

+🧠 Check out the [AuthoIPTV Wiki](https://github.com/glitport/AuthoIPTV/wiki) for everything from setup guides to troubleshooting help and feature explanations.

 ### ⚠️ Disclaimer
 AuthoIPTV is a **player only**.
 It does **not provide any content**.
 You must add your own M3U playlist to watch videos or channels.